Wholesale

 The wholesalers who break through 10, 15, 20 deals a month didn't find a way to work 300 hours.
 They found a way to remove 100 hours of work from their plate without losing the output.

-The Three Layers of Scaling
+What Are the Three Layers of Scaling a Wholesaling Business?

-Layer 2: Appointments and negotiations.
 This is the high-judgment, relationship-driven work.
 Sitting with sellers.
 Reading the room.
 Structuring offers.
 Handling objections.
 Building trust.
 This is where your skills actually matter.
 This is the last thing that should leave your plate.

-Layer 3: Operations and admin.
 CRM updates, transaction coordination, buyer list management, marketing oversight, bookkeeping.
 This work keeps the machine running but doesn't directly produce revenue.
 It should leave your plate second, after Layer 1, before Layer 2.

 Most wholesalers trying to scale make the same mistake: they hire for Layer 3 first.
 They get a transaction coordinator or a virtual assistant to handle paperwork.
 That frees up 10-15 hours a month.
 Helpful, but it doesn't move the needle because the bottleneck was never paperwork.
 The bottleneck was the 100 hours a month spent on calls, follow-ups, and qualification.